christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Circuit components have complementary timing in the way they activate across the sequence.
 The location state activates early, nsubj-1 and nsubj-2 states activate more strongly in middle and later layers, showing a clear temporal progression of information processing.
 Components complement each other during belief processing.
 Belief states and inhibition head clusters show complementary patterns; one tracks beliefs, and the other tracks what's not believed.
 Components are processed sequentially.
 Previous token heads provide steady baseline processing, induction heads build up activations over the sequence, and copy suppression prevents simple copying at end.

+Out of 175 total attention heads in Gemma-2-2B's attention mechanism, there are 28 that display a significant increase in ToM performance when isolated and used to solve ToM tasks, and a significant decrease in performance when they are ablated.
+Element-wise analysis of LLM neurons have been found to show increased firing rates for isolated sets of neurons when performing ToM tasks when compared to isolated human neurons that show consistent fire rates across similar false-belief tasks<sub>[<a href="https://arxiv.org/pdf/2309.01660" title="Jamali" rel="nofollow">17</a>]</sub>.
+Both cases show similar isolated activity to the attention heads identified in this study when performing ToM.

 From the perspective of this task, copy suppression helps the model maintain separate representations between what is actually true (reality) and what is believed to be true (beliefs), and this has several implications for AI alignment.
-Because the model has learned to maintain distinct representations and track multiple potentially conflicting “versions of reality” this hints at a capability for nuanced reasoning—understanding different perspectives, and even lying.
+Because the model has learned to maintain distinct representations and track multiple potentially conflicting “versions of reality” this highlights the capability for nuanced reasoning—understanding different perspectives, and even lying.
 Investigating inhibition and suppression mechanisms is crucial for understanding how models might deceive, but these same capabilities could be incredibly useful for alignment research.
 For example, they could help with:

 - Value learning: Separating “is” from “ought” to reason about values.
 - Goal preservation: Keeping different types of goals or beliefs separate and coherent.